-As part of our service at bpas we offer contraceptive care and advice including emergency contraception and vasectomy.
+As part of our service at bpas we offer contraceptive care and advice and contraception.
+We can also provide emergency contraception and vasectomy.

-Contraceptive use can either be perfect (always consistent and correct) or typical (which usually applies to the average person because it is sometimes difficult to always and reliably use contraception correctly).
-The effectiveness figures used on this page are based on typical use.
+Contraceptive use can either be perfect (always consistent and correct) or typical (which usually applies to the average person because it is sometimes difficult to always use contraception correctly).
+The effectiveness figures used on this page are based on typical use of the contraceptive method.

 Please remember that fertility returns almost immediately after an abortion.
 Almost all methods of contraception can be started on the same day as your treatment which means you will be protected straight away and condoms can be used at any time following an abortion to reduce the risk of pregnancy or infection.